 Vinyasa Krama Mandiram

 Any Body, All Minds, One Self

-I have recently begun the process of building a new Yoga Shala in Ubud, Bali, just north of the Arjuna statue in Petulu.
-The land is beautiful, and we have just finished phase one:
+We have recently finished building Vinyasa Krama Madiram!
+The Yoga Shala is located in Ubud, Bali, just north of the Arjuna statue in Nagi Banjar.
+The land is beautiful, perfect for all aspects of Yoga.